ekwoka/freshport/markdown/blog/now-listening.md

 Quite a few steps.
 They can be pretty straightforward once you know what your goal is, but it can be a bit daunting when first looking.

-I'll mainly skim through these details, as Spotify does have their own guides for it.

 ### Making Development App

 1. The first step is to head over to [Spotify Developer](https://developer.spotify.com/dashboard/) and login with your Spotify account.
 2. Just click the big `Create App` button and give your app a name.
 3. You'll be taken to the App dashboard and here you can get your `Client ID` and `Client Secret` which we will need for later steps.
 Get those and write them down.
 ![View of Spotify Client ID and Secret](now-listening-2.png)
 4. An important thing that may not be clear here is that you need to click on the `users and access` button and add your own email as an approved user of the application.
 5. Click on the `Edit settings` button and move down to the `Redirect URIs`.
 Add an URI like `http://localhost:3000/`.
-I'll just assume that is added for later steps.
+I'll just assume this is the one you chose for later steps.
 This provides security that only certain sites can potentially get access to any returned codes or tokens.

 ### Logging into Development App

 Here's where I can really help you along in the process.
-I've been working on my own Spotify API wrapper package.
+I've been working on my own [Spotify API](/packages/spotify-api) wrapper package.

-We can use the helper functions I provide here to make logging and getting our `refresh_token` quite simple.
+We can use the helper functions I provide to make logging and getting our `refresh_token` quite simple.

 This doesn't need to be done in your project, you can just use a little file and write and run it as we need to.